lathi712/employeeTask/README.md

 Steps :

-1. Built a application Usin Ruby on Rails and Mysql
+1. Built a application Using Ruby on Rails and Mysql

 2. Containerised the Ruby aaplication using docker and pushed the docker image to GCR repo.

 3. Created a GKE cluster in Google Cloud Platform with min 1 and max 3 nodes.

-4. Deployed the applucation using Kubernetes.
+4. Deployed the application using Kubernetes.

 5. Application can scale upto 10 pods if the traffic increases and CPU reaches 50%.